Rhinoceros poaching in Southern Africa

-Rhinoceros poaching in southern Africa is the illegal act of slaughtering rhinoceros in the southern African countries of Namibia, Botswana, Zimbabwe and South Africa, where most of Africa's rhinos occur.
-The most common reason for rhino poaching is to meet the high demand for their horns in Asian countries, where the horn is predominantly used in Traditional Chinese Medicine but is increasingly being used as a symbol of wealth and prosperity.
+Rhinoceros poaching in southern Africa is the illegal act of attacking rhinoceros in the southern African countries of Namibia, Botswana, Zimbabwe and South Africa, where most of Africa's rhinos live.
+The most common reason for rhino poaching is to meet the high demand for their horns in Asian countries, where the horn is predominantly used in traditional Chinese medicine but is increasingly being used as a symbol of wealth and prosperity.
 In previous generations, the most common rhino poaching activity was hunting for recreational purposes.
 Because of excessive poaching, rhino populations have decline rapidly since the 1970s, leaving some species critically endangered and facing extinction.